Permafrost/Tundra/README.md

 ### tundra.list.content:join

-Many-to-one conversion of content in one format to another format.
+Many-to-one (N:1) conversion of content in one format to another format.

 Calls the given joining service, passing the parsed list of contents as an input, and emitting the joined content as output.
 The joining service must accept an IData[] document list, and return a single IData document.

-Parser implementions for the supported content types are as follows:
-* [CSV]: `Tundra/tundra.csv:parse`
-* Flat File: `WmFlatFile/pub.flatFile:convertToValues`
-* [JSON]: `Tundra/tundra.json:parse`
-* Pipe separated values: `Tundra/tundra.csv:parse`
-* [TSV]: `Tundra/tundra.csv:parse`
-* [XML]: `WmPublic/pub.xml:xmlStringToXMLNode`, `pub.xml:xmlNodeToDocument`
-* [YAML]: `Tundra/tundra.yaml:parse`

-Emitter implementions for the supported content types are as follows:
-* [CSV]: `Tundra/tundra.csv:emit`
-* Flat File: `WmFlatFile/pub.flatFile:convertToString`
-* [JSON]: `Tundra/tundra.json:emit`
-* Pipe separated values: `Tundra/tundra.csv:emit`
-* [TSV]: `Tundra/tundra.csv:emit`
-* [XML]: `WmPublic/pub.xml:documentToXMLString`
-* [YAML]: `Tundra/tundra.yaml:emit`

 #### Inputs:

 * `$contents` is a list of strings, byte arrays, or input streams containing content (structured/parseable data) to be joined or aggregated together into one item of content.
 * `$service` is the fully-qualified joining service name that is called to join or aggregate the parsed contents.
 This service must accept an IData[] document list, and return a single IData document.
 * `$pipeline` is an optional IData document for specifying arbitrary input arguments to the invocation of $service.
-* `$content.types.input` is a list of MIME media types with the same number of items as `$contents`, where `$content.types[n]` describes the format of the `$contents[n]`:
+* `$content.types.input` is a list of MIME media types with the same number of items as `$contents`, where `$content.types[n]` describes the format of the `$contents[n]`.
-  * [CSV]: specify a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix.
-  * Flat File: optionally specify any MIME media type.
-  * [JSON]: specify a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix.
-  * Pipe separated values: specify a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix.
-  * [TSV]: specify a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix.
-  * [YAML]: specify a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix.
-  * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.

 Use this input argument when `$contents` contains unlike formats (for example, a mixture of [XML] and [JSON] MIME types).
-* `$content.type.input` is the MIME media type that describes the format of all items in `$contents`:
+* `$content.type.input` is the MIME media type that describes the format of all items in `$contents`.
-  * [CSV]: specify a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix.
-  * Flat File: optionally specify any MIME media type.
-  * [JSON]: specify a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix.
-  * Pipe separated values: specify a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix.
-  * [TSV]: specify a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix.
-  * [YAML]: specify a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix.
-  * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.

 Use this input argument when `$contents` contains like formats (for example, when all items adhere to the exact same [XML] MIME type).
-* `$content.type.output` is the MIME media type that describes the format of the returned `$content`:
+* `$content.type.output` is the MIME media type that describes the format of the returned `$content`.
-  * [CSV]: specify a recognized [CSV] MIME media type, such as "text/csv", "text/comma-separated-values", or a type that includes a "+csv" suffix.
-  * Flat File: optionally specify any MIME media type.
-  * [JSON]: specify a recognized [JSON] MIME media type, such as "application/json", or a type that includes a "+json" suffix.
-  * Pipe separated values: specify a MIME media type "text/psv", "text/pipe-separated-values", or a type that includes a "+psv" suffix.
-  * [TSV]: specify a recognized [TSV] MIME media type, such as "text/tsv", "text/tab-separated-values", or a type that includes a "+tsv" suffix.
-  * [YAML]: specify a recognized [YAML] MIME media type, such as "application/yaml", or a type that includes a "+yaml" suffix.
-  * [XML]: optionally specify a recognized [XML] MIME media type, such as "text/xml" or "application/xml", or a type that includes a "+xml" suffix.

-  Use this input argument when `$contents` contains like formats (for example, when all items adhere to the exact same [XML] MIME type).
 * `$namespaces.input` is a list of namespace prefixes and the URIs they map to, used when parsing [XML] content with elements in one or more namespaces.
 Use this input argument when `$contents` contains unlike formats (for example, a mixture of [XML] formats that use different namespaces).
 * `$namespace.input` is a list of namespace prefixes and the URIs they map to, used when parsing [XML] content with elements in one or more namespaces.
 Use this input argument when `$contents` contains like formats (for example, when all items adhere to the exact same [XML] MIME type using the same namespaces).
 * `$namespace.output` is a list of namespace prefixes and the URIs they map to, used when emitting [XML] content with elements in one or more namespaces.
-* `$schemas.input` is an optional input list with the same number of items as `$contents`, where `$schemas[n]` is used to parse `$contents[n]` as [XML] or Flat File, and can have the following
+* `$schemas.input` is an optional input list with the same number of items as `$contents` of document references or flat files schemas, where `$schemas[n]` is used to parse `$contents[n]`.
-  values:
-  * [CSV]: do not specify.
-  * Flat File: specify the fully-qualified name of the Integration Server Flat File Schema element that defines the Flat File format.
-  * [JSON]: do not specify.
-  * Pipe separated values: do not specify.
-  * [TSV]: do not specify.
-  * [YAML]: do not specify.
-  * [XML]: specify the fully-qualified name of the Integration Server document reference that defines the [XML] format.

 Use this input argument when `$contents` contains unlike formats (for example, a mixture of flat file and xml formats).

-  Defaults to parsing `$contents` as [XML], if neither `$content.types.input`, `$content.type.input`, `$schemas.input` nor `$schema.input` are specified.
-* `$schema.input` is an optional input which determines whether to parse all items in `$contents` as [XML] or Flat File, and can have the following values:
+* `$schema.input` is an optional input specifying the document reference or flat file schema to use to parse all items in `$contents`.
-  * [CSV]: do not specify.
-  * Flat File: specify the fully-qualified name of the Integration Server Flat File Schema element that defines the Flat File format.
-  * [JSON]: do not specify.
-  * Pipe separated values: do not specify.
-  * [TSV]: do not specify.
-  * [YAML]: do not specify.
-  * [XML]: specify the fully-qualified name of the Integration Server document reference that defines the [XML] format.

 Use this input argument when `$contents` contains like formats (for example, when all items adhere to the exact same XML schema).

-  Defaults to parsing `$contents` as [XML], if neither `$content.types.input`, `$content.type.input`, `$schemas.input` nor `$schema.input` are specified.
-* `$schema.output` is an optional input which determines whether to serialize the document returned by `$service` as [XML] or Flat File, and can have the following values:
+* `$schema.output` is the document reference or flat file schema to use when serializing the document returned by `$service`.
-  * [CSV]: do not specify.
-  * Flat File: specify the fully-qualified name of the Integration Server Flat File Schema element that defines the Flat File format.
-  * [JSON]: do not specify.
-  * Pipe separated values: do not specify.
-  * [TSV]: do not specify.
-  * [YAML]: do not specify.
-  * [XML]: specify the fully-qualified name of the Integration Server document reference that defines the [XML] format.

-  Defaults to serializing as [XML].
 * `$service.input` is an optional name to use for the parsed IData[] document list for the input pipeline of the `$service` invocation.
   Defaults to `$documents`.